lumi-a/masters-thesis/thesis.typ

       $
         π(X) = #typeset-permutation(iterative-rounding-permutation).
       $
       The timeline of our warehouse can be visualised as follows: Green bars represent flour, purple bars represent sugar.
 Vectors preceded by "$arrow.t$" indicate deliveries, vectors preceded by "$arrow.b$" indicate us using ingredients from the warehouse to bake cookies.
 The two horizontal colored lines indicate the maximum number of that ingredient that the warehouse must store across the week.
-We choose the initial stocking of our warehouse minimally such that we will always have enough ingredients to never run out.
-This ensures that our warehouse has the smallest possible size for this permutation, and that for both ingredients, there must be a day where the warehouse is fully depleted.
+We choose the initial stocking of our warehouse minimally such that we will always have enough ingredients to never run out (this choice is exactly $β$ from the above optimization problem).
+This ensures that our warehouse has the smallest possible size for this permutation, and that for both ingredients, there must be a day on which that ingredient's warehouse is fully depleted (otherwise we would be wasting warehouse space).
       #figure(
         draw-permutation(iterative-rounding-permutation),
         kind: image,
         gap: 1.5em,
-        caption: [The (cyclical) state of the warehouse across the week, for permutation $π$.], )
+        caption: [The (cyclical) state of the warehouse across the week for permutation $π$.], )
       For this permutation, the warehouse must store a peak of $11$ flour on the night between Tuesday and Wednesday, and a peak of $13$ sugar on several nights between Tuesday and Thursday.
 There is a better permutation, though:
       $
         π_Opt (X) = #typeset-permutation(opt-permutation),
       $
-      Plotted in the same way:
       #figure(
         draw-permutation(opt-permutation),
         kind: image,
         gap: 1.5em,
-        caption: [The (cyclical) state of the warehouse across the week, for permutation $π_Opt$.], )
+        caption: [The (cyclical) state of the warehouse across the week for permutation $π_Opt$.], )
       Here, the peak necessary capacity for flour and sugar is both only $10$, meaning $π_Opt$ is a better choice than $π$, because both our flour-warehouse and our sugar-warehouse can be smaller.

       With the $L_1$ cost-function used above, $π$ has a cost of $11+13=24$, whereas $π_Opt$ has a cost of $10+10=20$, and is the best possible permutation of $S_7$ in this case.
     ]
   }
-]
+] // TODO: This example is long, but it doesn't seem to want to neatly break across pages?

 = FunSearch